TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

-# Optimising Cloud Operations with DevSecOps Pipeline and
+# Optimising the Cloud Ecosystem with a DevSecops Pipeline with integrated Logging and Monitoring Solutions

 ## _Quick Introduction_:-